Calendar (New Style) Act 1750: Easter Act 1928

 The Easter Act 1928 was enacted to permit the date of Easter (as observed by the established church) to be fixed permanently, as the first Sunday after the second Saturday in April.
 An Order in Council is needed for this Act to come into force and no such order has been made.
 If so ordered, the 1928 Act would replace the table of "Moveable and Immoveable Feasts" in the Calendar (New Style) Act 1750.

 Statute Law Revision Act 1948

-The Statute Law Revision Act 1948 simplified and removed some redundant words from Section VI of the Calendar (New Style) Act 1750, including the reference to the time at which the age of 21, or any other age, is reached.
+The Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62) simplified and removed some redundant words from Section VI of the Calendar (New Style) Act 1750, including the reference to the time at which the age of 21, or any other age, is reached.
 The provision about age could only affect those alive at the time of calendar reform.
 The 1948 Act also repealed the "Table to find Easter till the Year 1899 inclusive" and the "Table of the Moveable Feasts for Fifty two years".
 By 1948 these tables had ceased to be relevant and this Act deleted them.